geksiong/gs-garden/projects/music_server.md

 I have no idea how to get a proper fix back to the maintainers...the project team seems to be using private repos for these parts.

+### LCD Backlight

+Jivelite actually comes with a brightness control but it works only for the official Pi LCD display.
+It would be nice if I can control the brightness on my 3.5-inch LCD.
+According to this discussion here it should be possible by manipulating the correct GPIO pin: https://tlfong01.blog/2020/03/12/lcd-display-backlit-control-notes/

+> **TODO**: coming soon, wish me luck

 ## Buttons and Rotary Encoders